Naterra/cheatsheets/algo/LinkedList.md

 ```

-### Ex.
-1 - Validate Circular Linked List
+### #1 - Validate Circular Linked List
 Given a linked List, return true if the list is circular, false if it is not.

 **Solution:** We can use **two pointers technique (slow/fast)** to determine if the linked List is circular.

 Both pointers will start at head.
 'Slow' with one step at a time and 'Fast'- with 2 steps at a time.
 If list is circular, both pointers will meet each other at same Node.
-If Linked List is not circular, then 'Fast' discover tail with next=0, and we return false at that case.
+If Linked List is not circular, then 'Fast' discover tail with next=null, and we return false in that case.

 ```javascript